microsoft/WhatTheHack/XXX-SentinelAutomatedResponse/Student/Challenge-01.md

 ## Success Criteria

-*To complete this challenge you need to design and deploy an architecture and install an agent on the two windows machines*
+To complete this challenge you need to design and deploy an architecture and install an agent on the two windows machines.

 **Tasks - Instanciate Your Microsoft Sentinel Environment**
 - Be able to launch the Sentinel service in the portal